-Sign up at www.CampaignMasterclass.com and you’ll receive by email a selection of extracts from 101 Ways To Win An Election by Ed Maxfied and myself for free.Or if you’re too impatient and just want the whole thing now, you can buy it online right now (in either print or ebook formats), including from the new Guardian Bookshop.
+Sign up at www.CampaignMasterclass.com and you’ll receive by email a selection of extracts from 101 Ways To Win An Election by Ed Maxfied and myself for free.Or if you’re too impatient and just want the whole thing now, you can buy it online right now (in either print or ebook formats).

 Are you a voting conference rep?

 Continuing my new series recommending one podcast each month is the Babbage podcast from The Economist.A weekly show of just 5-10 minutes, it packs into it an efficient summary of the big science and technology stories that any person wishing to be generally well-informed about life around them should know.